 The Dual Mikuni Carb version of the Better Half VW

-VW 4 Cylinder Engine
+VW 4 Cylinder Aero Engine

-The Engine for the Double Eagle™ and the Cabin Eagle™ starts out as the 1600ccVW engine that was in so many Beetle VW autos it is identified by the two oil pressure relief valves on the bottom one in front and another one in the rear.
-The conversion to a airplane engine for the Cabin Eagle™ and the Double Eagle™ consist of 92mm cylinders, a zenith carburetor, a exhaust system, a carburetor heat system and a Kubota tractor alternator.
-This is a mild hop up and is very reliable.
+The Engine for the Double Eagle™ and the Cabin Eagle™ starts as the 1600ccVW engine that was in so many Beetle VW autos.
+It is identified by the two oil pressure relief valves on the bottom, one in front and another in the rear.
+The conversion to an airplane engine for the Cabin Eagle™ and the Double Eagle™ consists of 92mm cylinders, a zenith carburetor, an exhaust system, a carburetor heat system, and a Kubota tractor alternator.
+This is a mild hop-up and is very reliable.

 Note: the scops to cool the rear cylinders.
 The carburetor heat system is covered in the plans, as are all the Engine attachments.
 Also, the video covers the engine assembly.

 Briggs and Stratton Engine